 Check either "yes" or "no" to indicate if any portion of this course proposal will be offered in an online format.
 If "yes" is checked, additional questions will appear below to answer regarding this course proposal.
-Questions must be answered fully, simply stating no differences is not acceptable.
+Questions must be answered fully, providing thought information on how distance students will engage in information, contact instructors, and engage with classmates.
+Simply stating no differences is not acceptable.